chrisglein/chrisglein.github.io/rum-runner/rules.md

 For a detailed example, see "Example of a Raid" below.

-## 1. ☠️ CHOOSE A TARGET ISLAND
+## 1. ☠️ CHOOSE TARGET
 The pirate chooses and announces one of the crown's islands as the target for the raid.

-## 2. ☠️ FORM THE RAIDING PARTY
+## 2. ☠️ FORM RAIDING PARTY
 The pirate then chooses 1 or more ships ⚓ that will join the raid.
 The pirate may not choose a ship that has any 🟡 on it, or a ship that has no crew 🪝 slotted into it.
-For each ship chosen the pirate must then place a 🟡 from their supply on the chosen ship.
+For each ship chosen the pirate must then pay a 🟡 from their supply onto the chosen ship.

 The ships that are joined to the raid and the crew on those ships are called the **raiding party**.

 ## 3. 👑 RAISE HAZARDS
-The crown can then raise any number of face-down hazards 🌊 that have been played in front of the target island.
-For each face-down hazard the crown may pay its 🟡 cost (shown in the top left of the card) to flip it face-up.
+For each face-down hazard 🌊 in front of the target island the crown may pay its 🟡 cost (shown in the top left of the card) to flip it face-up.
 This cost may be paid using any combination of 🟡 from the crown's supply or 🟡 on the face-down hazard card.
 Any 🟡 on the hazard not used to pay its cost remain on the card after it is flipped face-up.

-Immediately after flipping a card face-up the crown may add any additional 🟡 from their supply to the face-up hazard.
-The number of 🟡 on a hazard will generally affect how many uses that hazard has.
+Immediately after flipping a card face-up the crown may pay additional 🟡 from their supply to the face-up hazard.
+The number of 🟡 on a hazard generally affects how many uses that hazard has.

 - If the crown opts to not raise an individual hazard, that card remains face-down.
 Likewise any hazards that were already face-up remain face-up.
 - As part of this step the crown may not pay 🟡 onto hazards that were already face-up.
 Those can only be added later by taking the invest action or through resolving other card effects (e.g. _Royal Decree_).

 ## 4. ☠️ FACE HAZARDS
-The pirate then encounters the face-up hazards 🌊 (if any) one at a time, starting with the furthest away from the island that is being raided.
+The pirate encounters the face-up hazards 🌊 (if any) one at a time, starting with the furthest away from the target island.

 Each hazard has one or more costs listed at the bottom of the card.
 The pirate checks to see if they can fulfill each of these costs.
 If they could pay multiple, then they choose one to pay.
-If they cannot pay _any_ of the hazard's costs then the raid will be unsuccessful.
+If they cannot pay _any_ of the hazard's costs then the raid will be **stopped**.

 Some details on hazard costs:
 - If the pirate can pay one of a hazard's costs then they must, _even if they don't want to_.
 - Hazard costs are read from the pirate's perspective, and any choices are made by the pirate.
 For example, if the pirate player is asked to trash crew, the pirate player would choose which crew.
 - Only members of the raiding party can be affected by the hazard.
 You may not pay hazard costs with other ships or crew (unless specified otherwise by the cards in play).
 - Many hazards require skills like **navigation** (🧭) or **combat** (⚔).
-These are resources that are provided by the raiding party.
+These are provided by the raiding party.
 To meet a requirement for 🧭🧭, for example, the pirate player could source that from a combination of a ship (their _Sloop_) and one of its crew (_Stinky Pete_).
 Each ship or crew skill icon can only be used once per raid, so if a second hazard is encountered in the same raid then those costs will need to be met by different members of the raiding party.

 <table>
 <tr><th colspan="2">Example 1</th></tr>